eric-endsley/programming-lang-quiz/README.md

 ## Description

 This webpage contains a quiz with 5 questions, each of which provides 4 radio inputs for the user to select from.
 Each of the 4 input options for each question correspond to a language-suggestion which will display at the bottom of the page when the button labeled "which language should I learn?' is clicked.
-Whichever result the user's inputs correspond to most often will be displayed, or in the case of a tie, the tie is broken by an arbitrary heirarchy (javascript result takes priority over C# result > Ruby result > 'none' result).
+Whichever result the user's inputs correspond to most often will be displayed, or in the case of a tie, the tie is broken by an arbitrary hierarchy of priority (javascript result displays with priority over C# result > Ruby result > 'none' result).

 ## Setup